 You can do the latter on WordPress.

 For example, if you use Super Cache, go to Settings > WP Super Cache page and click on the “Delete Cache” button.
 That’s it!

 Step 2: Scrape again

 Notice that the warnings aren’t always 100% correct and can point to an issue that simply doesn’t exist.
-If you are sure that the displayed warning is wrong, simply press the “Scrape again” button for the second time.
-(I know it is a little bit weird, but in my personal experience, this is how Debugger works.
+If you’re sure that the displayed warning is wrong, simply press again the “Scrape again” button.
+(I know this is weird, but in my experience, this is how Debugger works.
 Nothing is perfect.)

 Here are possible issues you might face while using Facebook Debugger (Retrieved from Facebook for Developers FAQ):

 Facebook Debugger complains about the image not being big enough

 To share a URL, the associated image needs to be at least 200×200 px.
 If that is not the case, you will get an error similar to this: “Provided og:image is not big enough.
 Please use an image that’s at least 200×200 px.”